elsampsa/valkka-examples/docs/_build/html/_sources/pitfalls.rst.txt

 **1\.
 Are you using sub-standard cameras?**

-All IP cameras are nowadays manufactured in China.
-While the hardware is good and the image quality impressive, the rtsp server and/or timestamping of the cameras is often buggy.
-It's like HTC and Samsung mobile phones: they're good, but thwarted by the software.

-Expect problems when maintaining several connections to the same camera, or when re-connecting several times to the same camera.
+Nowadays the image quality is impressive in all stock IP cameras, however, the rtsp server and/or timestamping of the cameras can be buggy (there might be problems when maintaining several connections to the same camera, or when re-connecting several times to the same camera).

 Before blaming us, *generate the same situation with a reference program*, say with ffplay, and see if it works or not.
 The :ref:`PyQt testsuite <testsuite>` offers nice tools for benchmarking agains ffplay and vlc.